gantonious/comp348-as3/README.md

 ### Design

 I seperated the design for this server into 2 main parts.
 The protocol and the business logic on top of it (i.e. the PoD server).
-The protocol is specified and discussed in `pod_spec.pdf`.
+The protocol is specified and discussed in `pod_spec.pdf` found in the `docs\` directory.
 The state machine handling client interactions is also specified in that document.

 At a high level though, the PoD server is essentially just sending text based messages back and forth between the client.
 I've opted for a simple protocol where messages are formated as so (the newline characters are shown for visualization purposes):